-AC RONY MS .
+ACI RONY MS .
 8

-INT RODU JCTION .
+INT RODL JCTION .
 9

 1 MIS SION CONTEXT 11

 1.1 General objectives of the assignment .12

 1.2 Update of the work Schedule and Planning for Deliverables .13

 1.3 Challenges encountered and mitigations employed .13

 2 REV IEW PHASE 16

 2.1 Programme of the review mission .16

-2.2 Reviewed contracts and agreements
+2.2 Reviewed contracts and agreements .18

 3 MET HODOLOGY 21

 3.1 Collection of documents .21

 3.2 Adaptation of the VPA's Legality Matrix .21

 3.3 Analysis of the companies' compliance with legal

 requirements .22

 3.3.1 Assessment of legality and transparency processes during

 concession negotiation

 3.3.2 Contract implementation - Technical review of the key management

 documents

 3.4 Contract implementation - Field inspections .30

-3.5 Analysis of governance of key management processes •
+3.5 Analysis of governance of key management processes

 (planning, control, audit/compliance management) .31

-3.6 Analysis of Recommendations from LEITI 2013 Post Award 24
+3.6 Analysis of Recommendations from LEITI 2013 Post Award ~

-3.7 Audit Report's and SIIB's Report on the Issuance of PUPs Financial Review of forest concession fees
+0.7 Audit Report's and SIIB's Report on the Issuance of PUPs

-• Information Basis

-Calculation of concession fees and payments
+3.7 Financial Review of forest concession fees

+Information Basis

-5.7.2 Calculation of concession rees and payments .55
+3. 1 .2 Calculation of concession fees and payments .33

 4 CON IPILED RESULTS

 4.1 Adaptation of the legality matrix .34

-4.1.1 Missing Documents3 4.1.2 Rationalization of the Legality Matrix 35 4.2 Compiled analysis of the companies' compliance with legal requirements4 4 4.2.1 Assessment of legality and transparency processes during concession negotiation4 4 4.2.2 Contract implementation - Key management documents and field 17 4.3 Analysis of governance of key management processes 4.3.1 Implementation of the Forest Management Contract (FMC) 99 4.3.2 Background for issuance of certificates and other official 70 documents 4.3.3 Export process and export permit 4.3.4 Forest planning and management 4.3.5 Environmental monitoring 4.3.6 Payment of taxes and fees to the Government and communities7 4.3.7 Structural problems in the sector causing non-compliance7 '5 ANALYSIS OF LEITI REPORT'S RECOMMENDATIONS7 6 LEGALITY REVIEW PER CONTRACT8 2 6.1 FMC A - Alpha Logging8 32 6.1.1 Principle 1: Legal existence/recognition and eligibility to operate in forestry sector 32 6.1.2 Principle 2: Forest allocation 8 33
+4.1.1 Missing Decuments 24

+4.1.1 Missing Documents

+4.1.2 Rationalization of the Legality Matrix

+4.2 Compiled analysis of the companies' compliance with legal

+requirements44

+4.2.1 Assessment of legality and transparency processes during

+concession negotiation44

+4.2.2 Contract implementation - Key management documents and field

+inspections47

+4.3 Analysis of governance of key management processes

+4.3.1 Implementation of the Forest Management Contract (FMC)69

+4.3.2 Background for issuance of certificates and other official

+documents70

+4.3.3 Export process and export permit71

+4.3.4 Forest planning and management72

+4.3.5 Environmental monitoring73

+4.3.6 Payment of taxes and fees to the Government and communities74

+4.3.7 Structural problems in the sector causing non-compliance75

+ANALYSIS OF LEITI REPORT'S RECOMMENDATIONS76

+LEGALITY REVIEW PER CONTRACT82

+6.1 FMC A - Alpha Logging82

+6.1.1 Principle 1: Legal existence/recognition and eligibility to operate in

+forestry sector 82